openSUSE/news-o-o/_posts/2011-07-16-opensuse-weekly-news-issue-184-is-out.markdown

   * Finish the documentation

 This is all i can think at the moment, you can find more information in the previous
-      messages i sent in this list as well as in my blogÂ [http://cbounta.wordpress.com/](http://cbounta.wordpress.com/)Â I am back to work cause time is ticking and there are many things to be done :)Â
+      messages i sent in this list as well as in my blog [http://cbounta.wordpress.com/](http://cbounta.wordpress.com/) I am back to work cause time is ticking and there are many things to be done :)

-â€
+”

-â€œ
+“

       [Nikolay